TaxEvasiqn/allah-hack/README.md

 # allah hack

-coffee paste except badly coded but theres some cool new stuff
+coffee client rewritten shitly but theres some cool new stuff that barely works

 v literally you when you use this v